KNN-DBSCAN: a DBSCAN in high dimensions: Related work

 We presented \dbsc{}, an algorithm based on $k$-nearest-neighbor graphs, proved its correctness, and demonstrated scalability both in the problem size and the dimension.
 In our implementation the most expensive part of the algorithm is the construction of \knn{}, which can be considered as a preprocessing step for each dataset.

-{\bf Limitations and future directions:} The \dbsc{} is not formally equivalent to DBSCAN.
-For certain parameter values the result in similar clustering and in our test the results were indistinguishable.
+{\bf Limitations and future directions:} \dbsc{} is not formally equivalent to DBSCAN.
+For certain parameter values they result in similar clustering and in our test the results were indistinguishable.
 From a theoretical perspective, one open question is the effect of \knn{} accuracy on clustering.
 But we remark that, since clustering is very fast, we could perform clustering at every \knn{} iteration and terminate when the NMI between subsequent clusterings has converged to some specified accuracy.
 In this way, the effect of inexactness in \knn{} can be fully controlled.
-From a practical perspective, an interesting direction is to extend our approach to the OPTICS algorithm~\cite{ankerst-e99opticsdbscan} that addresses a limitation of DBSCAN: it assumes that $\epsilon$ is fixed in the whole dataset.
-Another algorithmic improvement is to support the hierarchical DBSCAN that robustly selects clusters and compares well with OPTICS~\cite{campello2013hdbscan}.
-The major difference with hierarchical DBSCAN is that it requires an exact MST.
+From a practical perspective, an interesting direction is to extend our approach to the OPTICS algorithm~\cite{ankerst-e99opticsdbscan} that addresses a limitation of DBSCAN.
+The latter assumes that $\epsilon$ is fixed in the whole dataset.
 Another possible avenue for improvement is to consider GPU acceleration.
-The \knn{} is compute intensive and can be accelerated dramatically.
-However this is not in our scope since we assume the \knn{} is given.
-The DBSCAN algorithm itself is essentially a graph algorithm, and thus is communication bound.
-It can still benefit from faster memory hierarchy; but the implementation would have to be changed.